bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ![A screenshot showing ESLint having a problem with missing JSDoc](./assets/pbs129-eslint/eslint-missing-jsdoc.png)

-## Setting up a different ESLint code style in VSCode
+## Setting up a Different ESLint Code Style in VSCode

 When we first set up ESLint, we chose the Standard code style, but there are several very popular code styles.
 Let's take a look at a different code style called the Airbnb JavaScript Style.
 They have a very detailed configuration, and also a great [Style Guide](https://airbnb.io/javascript/).
 Each setting is not only defined, but the reason behind it is also explained.
 It is used by several big companies and results in consistent, readable code.